isaaclepes/Scientific-Sorting-System/README.md

 Column 7 - Sends items to Smoker Fuel
 <br /><br />
 Fuels will accept any items that are burnable.<br />
-Furnaces / Smelter / Smoker will only accept items that can be processed<br />
+Furnaces / Smelter / Smoker will only accept items that can be processed by their particular varient<br />
 Sort Target will only accept items obtainable in survivial mode (Note, I may have overlooked a couple creative inventory items.
 Please let me know.)<br /><br />

 Use /function sss:kit to receive named command blocks needed to set item frame tags.